NextronSystems/thunderstorm-collector/README.md

 This repository contains two types of collectors:

 - [Scripts](scripts/) written in different script languages, available for Linux, Unix and Microsoft Windows
-- An [Thunderstorm Collector](go/) written in Go that can be compiled for numerous target platforms
+- A [Thunderstorm Collector](go/) written in Go that can be compiled and is pre-compiled for numerous target platforms

 Visit the links to the respective sub directories for a detailed README on the different collectors.